MicrosoftDocs/azure-docs-powershell.id-ID/azps-6.6.0/Az.Network/Get-AzFirewallPolicyRuleCollectionGroup.md

 ```

 ## DESCRIPTION
-The **Get-AzFirewallPolicyRuleCollectionGroup** cmdlet gets the RuleCollectionGroup mentioned from a Firewall Policy
+Cmdlet **Get-AzFirewallPolicyRuleCollectionGroup** cmdlet gets the RuleCollectionGroup mentioned from a Firewall Policy

 ## EXAMPLES